-The THS7374 is targeted for standard definition video output buffer applications.
-Although it can be used for numerous other applications, the needs and requirements of the video signal are the most important design parameters of the THS7374.
-Built on the revolutionary complementary Silicon Germanium (SiGe) BiCom3X process, the THS7374 incorporates many features not typically found in integrated video parts while consuming very low power.
-The THS7374 has the following features:
+The THS7375 is targeted for standard definition video output buffer applications.
+Although it can be used for numerous other applications, the needs and requirements of the video signal are the most important design parameters of the THS7375.
+Built on the revolutionary complementary Silicon Germanium (SiGe) BiCom3X process, the THS7375 incorporates many features not typically found in integrated video parts while consuming very low power.
+The THS7375 has the following features:

-- Single-supply 3 V to 5 V operation with low total quiescent current of 9.6-mA at 3.3 V and 10-mA at 5 V. - 0.1μA disable mode allows for shutting down the THS7374 to save system power in power-sensitive applications. - Input configuration accepts dc + level shift, ac sync-tip clamp, or ac-bias. - AC-biasing is allowed with the use of a single external pull-up resistor to the positive power supply. - Sixth-order low-pass filter for DAC reconstruction or ADC image rejection: - 9.5-MHz for NTSC, PAL, SECAM, composite (CVBS), s-video Y'C', 480i/576i Y'P'BP'R, G'B'R', and SCART signals. - Bypass mode bypasses the low-pass filter with a 150-MHz bandwidth and 130-V/ μs slew rate amplifier - Internal fixed gain of 2 V/V (+6 dB) buffer that can drive two video lines per channel with dc-coupling or traditional ac-coupling. - Signal flow-through configuration in a TSSOP-14 package that complies with the latest lead-free (RoHS-compatible) and green manufacturing requirements.
+- Single-supply 3-V to 5-V operation with low total quiescent current of 9.8 mA at 3.3 V and 10.3 mA at 5 V. - Disable mode allows for shutting down the THS7375 to save system power in power-sensitive applications. - Input configuration accepts dc + level shift, ac sync-tip clamp, or ac-bias. - AC-biasing is allowed with the use of a single external pull-up resistor to the positive power supply. - Sixth-order low-pass filter for DAC reconstruction or ADC image rejection: - 9.5 MHz for NTSC, PAL, SECAM, composite (CVBS), S-Video Y'C', 480i/576i Y'P'BP'R, G'B'R' (R'G'B'), and SCART signals. - Bypass mode bypasses the low-pass filter with a 70-MHz bandwidth and 150-V/μs slew rate amplifier - Internal fixed gain of 5.6 V/V (+14.95 dB) buffer that can drive two video lines per channel with dc-coupling or traditional ac-coupling.
+This feature is ideal for DaVinci, DM2xx, DM3xx, DM64xx, and OMAP processors. - Signal flow-through configuration in a TSSOP-14 package that complies with the latest lead-free (RoHS-compatible) and green manufacturing requirements.